broadinstitute/seqr/xbrowse_server/user_docs/inheritance-methods.md

 Inheritance Searching
 ===

-xBrowse contains a set of standard inheritance methods that identify variants that segregate with a phenotype in a family.
+seqr contains a set of standard inheritance methods that identify variants that segregate with a phenotype in a family.
 They are described below, but first a few notes about these methods.

 - These methods rely on the *affected status* of individuals.